-Athletic trainers work with physicians, patients, and clients to prevent, diagnose, and intervene in emergency, acute, and chronic medical conditions involving impairment, functional limitations, and disabilities.
+Athletic trainers work with physicians, patients, and clients to prevent, diagnose, treat, and intervene in emergency, acute, and chronic medical conditions involving impairment, functional limitations, and disabilities.

 Why Study at Iowa?

 Iowa's Athletic Training Program combines the course work and clinical experiences students need to be eligible for the Board of Certification (BOC) examination.
 The program prepares students for careers in clinical health care settings and for athletic training positions in high school or college athletics.

-The program is unique among similar programs nationally because it is cosponsored by departments in two separate parts of the university: the Department of Health & Human Physiology in the College of Liberal Arts and Sciences and the Department of Orthopaedic Surgery in the Carver College of Medicine.
+The program is unique among similar programs nationally because it is co-sponsored by departments in two separate areas of the university: the Department of Health & Human Physiology in the College of Liberal Arts and Sciences and the Department of Orthopaedic Surgery in the Carver College of Medicine.

 Students who major in athletic training get a well-rounded education.
 They acquire solid communication skills, have high academic achievement, and are very motivated.
-Most continue on to graduate or professional programs.
+Most continue on to to graduate or professional programs.

 There also are clinical practicum requirements each semester as well as a senior research project.

 See Health & Human Physiology in the UI General Catalog or contact the program director to learn more about the program's admission requirements, course work, and graduating with honors.

 Admission Requirements Tabs

 Faculty, Facilities, and Resources

 Faculty members in athletic training place a high priority on teaching, clinical service, and research.
 Students also are encouraged to participate in clinical research.

 The health and human physiology department houses classrooms and a teaching laboratory.
 The orthopaedics department houses the Sports Medicine Center, oversees four athletic training rooms and two satellite treatment areas, and supports research laboratories.
 Undergraduates use these facilities for instruction, clinical instruction and experiences, and research.